Get your kicks: Sneaker Con SEA is back with streetwear legends and exclusive drops

 Big Boy Cheng of Secret Fresh Gallery

-In the realm of sneaker aficionados, Filipino collector Christian Robert Cheng – better known as Big Boy Cheng to his 309,000 Instagram followers – looms larger than life, his impressive stature matched only by the immense scale of his shoe collection.
+In the realm of sneaker aficionados, Filipino collector Christian Robert Cheng – better known as Big Boy Cheng to his 309,000 Instagram followers – looms larger than life, his impressive stature matched by the size of his shoe collection.

-The 47-year-old founder of Secret Fresh Gallery in Greenhills, Manila – which started in 2006 as a humble toy store but has grown to a cult clothing label in the Philippines – has a dedicated room at home to store the nearly 1,000 pairs of shoes he has amassed over 40 years.
+The 47-year-old founder of Secret Fresh Gallery in Greenhills, Manila – which started in 2006 as a humble toy store but has grown into a cult clothing label in the Philippines – has a dedicated room at home to store the nearly 1,000 pairs of shoes he has amassed over 40 years.

 “It’s equipped with air-conditioning and a dehumidifier, as it gets very humid here,” he says in a phone interview.